Yazaar/WebMagic/countdowns/Rotating Orb/readme.md

 * ?s=SECONDS_IN_FUTURE
 * ?m=MINUTES_IN_FUTURE
 * ?h=HOURS_IN_FUTURE
-* capitalize the letter to change the behavior into specifically that second/minute/hour
+* capitalize the letter to change the behavior into specifying the ending second/minute/hour of the current day

 ### examples